bschulz81/AcceleratedLinearAlgebra/README.md

 By 11.08.2025:
-A bug was discovered in the Strassen and Winograd algorithms.
+A severe bug was discovered in the Strassen and Winograd algorithms.
 In order to improve optimization I had added the strides to the () operators of the tensors.
 This caused difficulties with computations over matrices.
 I accidentially used two indices, instead of four in a computation of the aforementioned algorithms.
 This caused wrong results.
 I now changed this such that the () operators do not need strides.
 The algorithms now work correctly.
 I also tested them, in addition to OpenMP, with the Message Passing Interface.

 The Strassen and Winograd algorithms now work correctly with the Message Passing interface.

 They can distribute the problem on many nodes, and then, if it is small enough, upload on gpu.
 So ideally, one sets up one node per unit consisting of a processor with a gpu.
 More algorithms for the message passing interface may be added in the future.

 By 07.08.2025,